 In contrast, a threat-based security strategy looks at your particular organization’s data, threats and vulnerabilities in order to determine a cybersecurity strategy.

 - Why cybersecurity strategy needs to be threat-based

-- Pragmatic approach to focusing your security initiatives on the most likely threats
+- Pragmatic approach to focusing your security initiates on the most likely threats

-- The modern security frontline: identify, devices and cloud services
+- The modern security frontline: identity, devices and cloud services

 - Defending against the most likely threats - phishing, endpoint compromise and user error

 Join us for a new way to look at a crucial business topic, with interactive trivia, real world analogies and a complimentary luncheon with prize drawings for all attendees.